swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-18-setup-label-studio.md

-# Chapter 20 - Retrain the model from new data with DVC Sync
+# Chapter 18 - Setup Label Studio

 !!! warning "This is a work in progress"